josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 3a. **Alternative Identifier: Phone Number**
     3a1.
-Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deleteGuest p/81231234`).
+Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deletePerson p/81231234`).
     3a2.
 WeddingHero searches for a guest matching the provided phone number.
     3a3.
 WeddingHero then proceeds to step 5 of the MSS.

 3b. **Missing Identifier Tag**
     3b1.
-The user issues the delete command without using the required identifier tag (e.g., `deleteGuest John Doe` without `n/` or `p/`).
+The user issues the delete command without using the required identifier tag (e.g., `deletePerson John Doe` without `n/` or `p/`).
     3b2.
 WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
     3b3.
 WeddingHero prompts the user to re-enter the command with either of the proper tags.
     3b4.
 If the user re-enters the command with a valid identifier, the process resumes at step 4.